History of the Minnesota Vikings: 1979–1985: Ups and downs

+With Tommy Kramer taking over as quarterback, the Vikings fell to a 7–9 record in 1979.
+After that season ended, defensive end Jim Marshall, the last link to the inaugural 1961 team, retired.

 The Minnesota legislature approved a new stadium in 1979, and construction of the Hubert H. Humphrey Metrodome began in December 1979.
 A domed facility was chosen because of the harsh Minnesota winters and because it could be used for a much wider variety of activities than an outdoor facility.

 In 1980, the Vikings won the NFC Central again with a 9–7 record, clinching the division title against the Cleveland Browns in the Miracle at the Met, but lost the divisional round in Philadelphia, 31–16.
 On May 15, 1981, the Vikings moved into a new facility in suburban Eden Prairie that houses the team's offices, locker room, and practice fields.
 The complex was named "Winter Park" after Max Winter, one of the Vikings' founders, who served as the team's president from 1965 to 1987.
 The Vikings played their first game at the Hubert H. Humphrey Metrodome in a preseason matchup against Seattle on August 21, 1982; Minnesota prevailed 7–3.
 The first touchdown in the new facility was scored by tight end Joe Senser on an 11-yard pass from Tommy Kramer.
 The first regular-season game in the Metrodome was the 1982 opener on September 12, when the Vikings defeated Tampa Bay 17–10.
 Running back Rickey Young scored the first regular season touchdown in the facility on a three-yard run in the second quarter.
 A players strike shortened the 1982 regular season to nine games, with the Vikings qualifying for the postseason with a 5–4 record.
 In the first round of the 16-team playoffs, the Vikings defeated the visiting Atlanta Falcons 30–24, but then lost at the Washington Redskins 21–7 in the second round.